 Raising Funds for the Red Maasai Academy

 To help the children keep this Global Partnership in mind, we have been raising funds to support the learning and well being of the pupils at the academy.
-During the Covid pandemic we were acutely aware of the need to support mental health and wellbeing and this was extended abroad.
-During Lent 2021 the children and families of our school community were encouraged to sign up and get sponsorship for keeping fit.
+During Lent 2022 the children and families of our school community were encouraged to sign up and get sponsorship for keeping fit.
 We raised over £4000 towards this worthy cause to support the academy.
-Our fundraising continues year on year and to date we have raised over £7000.
+Our fundraising continues year on year and to date we have raised over £8000.